 Executive Producer, Producer

-Matching commercial and creative acumen, Mago Films productions are characterised by Marian’s ability to pick unique Australian stories and to discover new talent, a formula that has resonated with audiences world-wide.
+MAGO Films productions are characterised by the company’s ability to pick unique Australian stories and to discover new talent, a formula that has resonated with audiences world-wide.

-This includes the hit travel/adventure/food series Surfing the Menu with Curtis Stone and Ben O’Donoghue (Series 1, 2, 3 & 4, 2003-2006) which has sold to more than 50 territories globally; the top rating The Best in Australia (Series 1, 2 & 3, 2007-2009) which continues to find new markets internationally; Quickies in my Kitchen with Anna Gare for the Lifestyle Food Channel; and, most recently, Recipes That Rock series 1 & 2 for the UK Food Network and National Geographic People Channel Australia in 2013 and 2014.
+This includes the hit travel/adventure/food series Surfing the Menu with Curtis Stone and Ben O’Donoghue (Series 1, 2, 3 & 4, 2003-2006) which has sold to more than 70 territories globally; the top rating The Best in Australia (Series 1, 2 & 3, 2007-2009), Quickies in My Kitchen with Anna Gare for the Lifestyle Food Channel; and Recipes That Rock series 1 & 2 for the UK Food Network and National Geographic People Channel Australia in 2013 and 2014.

 Producer, Writer, Researcher, Photographer

 Alun has a wide range of experience across many writing and production disciplines including broadcast documentaries, lifestyle series, corporate films and, in a previous life, as an award-winning Advertising Senior Writer/Creative Director in London, Melbourne and Perth.

 BROADCAST.
 Alun has numerous broadcast documentary writing credits.
 Among them, X-Pats – The Alien Connection, a one-hour ABC / BBC and Channel 5 in the UK.
 Just a game, a one-hour documentary on the Nine Network for CM Films.
 Tribal Scent about the indigenous involvement in the international perfume industry.
 And as a writer and China crew onThrough Foreign Eyes.

 Most recently, Alun had been a Production Manager, Post Consultant and Stills Photographer on the award-nominated The Waler.
 Australia’s Great War Horse.